Chains of the Sea: "And Us Too, I Guess" by George Alec Effinger

+"Chains of the Sea" by Gardner Dozois

-Alien ships land in Delaware, Ohio, Colorado, and Venezuela, where their landing catches the attention of human-created Artificial Intelligence (AI) and the military.
-An initial attack on an alien ship yields no results, and governments unsuccessfully attempt to cover-up news of the landings.
+Alien craft land in Delaware, Ohio, Colorado, and Venezuela.
+An attack on an alien ship yields no results, and governments fail to cover-up news of the landings.
 AI succeeds in communicating with the Aliens, though it does not share this fact with the humans.
-The Aliens, who exhibit little interest in humans, reveal to AI that Earth is ruled not by humans nor AI, but rather by previously unknown races of non-human intelligences.
-Meanwhile, a young boy named Tommy has the unique ability to see otherwise-invisible inhabitants of Earth.
-He visits a forest inhabited by The Other People where he glimpses entities called Jeblings and communicates with beings called Thants.
+The aliens, who exhibit little interest in humans, reveal to the AI that Earth is ruled not by humans nor AI, but rather by unknown species of non-human intelligences.
+Meanwhile, a boy named Tommy has the unique ability to see otherwise-invisible inhabitants of Earth.
+He visits a forest where he seess entities called Jeblings and communicates with beings called Thants.
 The Thants inform him of the alien's landing.
 As a result, Tommy is diagnosed as hyperactive and placed on medication.

+Response

-Dozois's "Chains of the Sea" was nominated for the Hugo Award for Best Novella and the Nebula Award for Best Novella.
-The novella earned a mention in the Acknowledgements section of Michael Swanwick's Nebula-Award-winning novel Stations of the Tide.
-"Chains of the Sea" was noted in the Encyclopedia of Science Fiction for its alien invasion where the aliens "are more or less indifferent to the existence of humans".
+The novella was nominated for the Hugo and the Nebula Awards in the category Best Novella.
+It is mentioned in the Acknowledgements section of Michael Swanwick's Nebula-Award-winning novel Stations of the Tide.
+"Chains of the Sea" was noted in the Encyclopedia of Science Fiction for describing an alien invasion where the aliens "are more or less indifferent to the existence of humans".